 - (1) When defining the primary obligations that apply between them, States often make special provision for the legal consequences of breaches of those obligations, and even for determining whether there has been such a breach.
 The question then is whether those provisions are exclusive, i.e. whether the consequences which would otherwise apply under general international law, or the rules that might otherwise have applied for determining a breach, are thereby excluded.
 A treaty may expressly provide for its relationship with other rules.
-Often, however, it will not do so and the question will then arise whether the specific provision is to coexist with or exclude the general rule that would otherwise apply. - (2) Article 55 provides that the articles do not apply where and to the extent that the conditions for the existence of an internationally wrongful act or its legal consequences and determined by special rules of international law.
-It reflects the maxim lex specialis derogal legi generali.
+Often, however, it will not do so and the question will then arise whether the specific provision is to coexist with or exclude the general rule that would otherwise apply. - (2) Article 55 provides that the articles do not apply where and to the extent that the conditions for the existence of an internationally wrongful act or its legal consequences are determined by special rules of international law.
+It reflects the maxim lex specialis derogat legi generali.
 Although it may provide an important indication, this is only one of a number of possible approaches towards determining which of several rules potentially applicable is to prevail or whether the rules simply coexist.
 Another gives priority, as between the parties, to the rule which is later in time.
-Resolution cases the consequences that follow from a breach of some overriding rule may themselves have a peremptory character.
-For example States cannot, even as between themselves, provide for legal consequences of a breach of their mutual obligations which would authorize acts contrary to peremptory norms of general international law.
-Thus the assumption of article 55 is that the special rules in question have at least the same legal rank as those expressed in the articles.
-On that basis, article 55 makes it clear that the present articles operate in a residual way.
+817 In certain cases the consequences that follow from a breach of some overriding rule may themselves have a peremptory character.
+For example, States cannot, even as between themselves, provide for legal consequences of a breach of their mutual obligations which would authorize acts contrary to peremptory norms of general international law.
+Thus, the assumption of article 55 is that the special rules in question have at least the same legal rank as those expressed in the articles.
+On that basis, article 55 makes it clear that the present articles operate in a residual way. - (3) It will depend on the special rule to establish the extent to which the more general rules on State responsibility set out in the present articles are displaced by that rule.
+In some cases, it will be clear from the language of a treaty or other text that only the consequences specified are to flow.
+Where that is so, the consequence will be "determined" by the special rule and the principle embodied in article 55 will apply.
+In other cases, one aspect of the general law may be modified, leaving other aspects still applicable.
+An example of the former is the WTO Understanding on Rules and Procedures governing the Settlement of Disputes as it relates to certain remedies.
+818 An the European Convention on Human Rights.819 Both concern matters dealt with in Part Two of the articles.
+The same considerations apply to Part One.
+Thus, a particular treaty might impose obligations on a State but define the "State" for that purpose in a way which produces different consequences than would otherwise flow from the rules of attribution in chapter II.
+820 Or a treaty might exclude a State from relying on force majeure or necessity.